dlang-tour/core/public/content/en/basics.md

     uint d = b; // fine
     int f; // contains 0

-    auto f = 3.1415f; // postfix f denotes a float
+    auto f = 3.1415f; // .f denotes a float
-    // typeof(VAR) returns the type of an expression
+    // typeof(VAR) returns the type of an
+    // expression.
     // .name is a builtin property
     writeln("type of f is %s", typeof(f).name);
     double pi = f; // fine